-The Midwestern Hemp Database leverages grower-collaborator networks to provide research-backed, regional insight into agronomic performance and cannabinoid development of industrial hemp varieties.
+Since it is a fairly new practice, there is plenty of room for advancement through cooperative learning.
+The Midwestern Hemp Database leverages grower-collaborator networks to provide research supported regional insight into agronomic performance and cannabinoid development of industrial hemp varieties.

 This project is made possible with proud collaboration between University of Illinois Extension (Phillip Alberti), University of Wisconsin-Madison (Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Micheal Fields Agricultural Institute (Esther Shekinah) Rock River Laboratory Inc., Pride Analytics & Consulting, Michael Fields Agricultural Institute, and Kennebec Analytical Services.

 A special thank you goes to the more than 180 grower-collaborators who have submitted field samples to the project.